-- In cases where the proposal does not directly address a research objective in the RFP, a letter of support from a state agency is required (see section 3.3.6).
-This letter is not counted in the 10-page limit for the Project Description. - A two-page curriculum vitae (CV) must be included for each PI including non-CSU co-Pls.
+- A two-page curriculum vitae (CV) must be included for each PI.
 CVs should include a complete education history and appropriate research (including publications) and professional activities covering at least the last three years.
-NIH and NSF biographical sketches are good examples of what might be included. - A list of all current and pending internal and external support for research/scholarship must be submitted for each PI, including non-CSU co-PIs. - If academic year reassigned time funding is requested, a brief letter from the PI's Department Chair must be provided indicating that the request 1) is justified for the activity proposed and 2) will be granted to the PI as specified in the proposal if the award is made.
+NIH and NSF biographical sketches are good examples of what might be included. - A list of all current and pending internal and external support for research/scholarship must be submitted for each PI. - If academic year reassigned time funding is requested, a brief letter from the PI's Department Chair must be provided indicating that the request 1) is justified for the activity proposed and 2) will be granted to the PI as specified in the proposal if the award is made.
 In the event that a faculty member and his/her Chair are both applying for an Award, the faculty member's letter should come from his/her Dean, with the same provisions.
 An example of a letter is available on COAST's SSINP webpage. - Faculty members who have received prior funding through COAST within the last five years must include a report on the outcome of that funding using the Prior Funding Report available on COAST's SSINP webpage.
-Recipients of the Seminar Speaker Series Program awards are not required to submit this form.